“You take everything personally.”

 Each of those statements was true, according to Janet’s husband.
 True beyond the shadow of a doubt.
 That was why their marriage was on the rocks.
 His wife was wacko.

-He first realized something was wrong with her when they went to the movies together, one day early in their courtship.
+He first realized something was wrong with her when they went to the movies one time.

 He’d picked the movie.
-It was an arthouse film about World War II, which he hoped would impress her.
+It was about the Second World War, which he hoped would impress her.

 Instead, as they left the theater, he noticed Janet was silent.
 “Are you okay?” he asked.
 She shook her head.
 Once they got in the car, he saw that she looked like a mess.
 She dug for a tissue in her purse and wiped her eyes.